roitberg-group/torchani-amber/README.md

 # This environment will contain:
 # - torchani's required dependencies, including pytorch
 # - CUDA Toolkit and cuDNN libraries necessary to build the extensions and interface
-conda env create -f ./environment.yaml
+conda env create --file ./environment.yaml

 # (2) Activate the environment
 conda activate ani-amber

-# (4) Install the python torchani submodule
+# (4) Install the python torchani submodule, together with the cuaev extension
-pip install -v --no-deps --no-build-isolation -e ./submodules/torchani_sandbox/
-# (optional) install the cuaev extension
-pip install -v --no-deps --no-build-isolation --editable . --global-option="--ext"
+pip install --no-deps --no-build-isolation --config-settings=--global-option=ext -v -e .

 # (5) Build and install libtorchani using the cmake.sh script
 bash ./cmake.sh